 -- DAMAGES --

-When crows are flocking, hundreds of these very noisy pest birds overwhelm trees or buildings, creating tremendous amounts of noise and harassing both people and animals.
-Other crow problems occur when there is a buildup of their feces which can lead to structural damage because the uric acid in the droppings can corrode stone, metal and masonry.
-The bacteria, fungal agents and parasites found in crow droppings is a serious health risk.
-Crows are most often the source of agricultural bird problems due to their fondness for corn and other crops, especially when newly planted.
-Crows are scavengers and will eat a wide variety of things such as insects, frogs, lizards, eggs, mice and any injured animal or carcass of a dead animal.
+When crows are flocking, hundreds of noisy pest birds take over trees or buildings, creating tremendous amounts of noise while harassing both people and animals.
+Another crow problem is their droppings which can lead to structural damage.
+The uric acid in the excrement can eat away at stone, metal and masonry.
+The bacteria, fungal agents and parasites in crow feces is a very serious health risk.
+Crows are an agricultural problem because they love corn and most other crops.
+This includes newly planted seeds when they begin to sprout.
+Crows are scavengers and eat a wide variety of things such as insects, frogs, lizards, eggs, mice and any injured animal or carcass of a dead animal.
 It's also been reported by some of our customers that crows will pull garlic bulbs out of the ground not to eat but to look for insects under the bulb.
-These highly intelligent birds are very social and the flock is in constant communication with each other, making hunting or capturing crows very difficult.
-Crows will gather in massive feeding flocks at certain times of the year, joining with other flocks to form enormous roosts that can cause serious damage to property.
+These highly intelligent birds are very social and the flock is in constant communication with each other.
+Crows will gather in massive feeding flocks during certain seasons of the year.
+They will join with other flocks to form enormous roosts that can cause serious damage to property.

 -- DANGERS --

-After the Northridge earthquake in California, several hundred people came down with flu-like respiratory symptoms.
-The ailment was called "Valley Fever" and was caused by people breathing in dust and airborne debris filled with histoplasmosis spores and related fungal agents.
+After the 1994 Northridge California earthquake, thousands of people had come down with flu-like respiratory ailments.
+It was called "Valley Fever" and was from breathing in dust debris.
+This debris was filled with histoplasmosis spores and fungal agents.
 These agents are found in bird droppings.
 The bird droppings promote their growth.
 Several thousand people a year become infected, with the vast majority of them displaying flu-like symptoms.
 Some however, display serious symptoms causing death or long hospitalization.

-Crows at times roost together in great numbers, when wintering for warmth and protection.
-A single flock can number many hundreds or thousands.
-In literary terms, the collective noun for a group of crows is a murder, however most people today, use the more generic term of flock or horde.
-Each mating pair will have its own nest, which is usually built high up in tall trees and made of sticks and twigs.
-Here the female will lay and incubate three to eight greenish-to-olive colored eggs, and when they hatch, both parents will then begin sharing in the care of their young.
+Crows generally roost together in large numbers, for warmth and safety during the winter.
+One flock of crows can number many hundreds or thousands.
+In literary terms, the collective noun for a group of crows is a "murder", however most people today use the more generic term of flock or horde.
+Each mating pair of crows will have its own nest, which will be built high up in a tall tree and made of sticks and twigs.
+The female crow will lay and incubate two to eight greenish-to-olive colored eggs, and when they hatch, both parents will then begin sharing in the care of their young.